 “I am the LORD your God . . .
 You shall have no other gods before me.”
 (Exodus 20:2–3)

 Well, this is a no-brainer, huh.
-Kind of need to know God if you’re going to be a disciple.
+You kind of need to know God if you’re going to be a disciple.
 But, seriously, how much have you thought about this?

 The first of the Ten Commandments God gave us was that we put Him first, above everything and everyone else.
 When we get things out of order and make other things or other people more important than God, our tendency is to make those things our idols.